mskog/hookie/README.md

 ## Building for Production

-To create a production bundle for your extension:
+To create a production bundle:

 ```bash
 pnpm build